kirtan2605/KTH-EF2264-Operations-of-Space-Systems/README.md

 The MATS_Starlink_LineOfSight_Analysis.py file calculates this and stores a boolean numpy array in the LOS_visibility_data.txt file based on the visibility.
 This is then presented in MATS_Starlink_LineOfSight_Results.py.

 ### Results
+The Line-Of-Sight results saved as boolean values illustrate the variation of satellite visibility over time for the MATS satellite.
+These results even illustrate how many satellites are visible at a given time.
+It must be noted that these results are obtained using threshold analysis for a pre-defined threshold, which is $R_{adjusted}$.
 <p align="center">
   <img src="https://github.com/kirtan2605/KTH-EF2264-Operations-of-Space-Systems/blob/master/src/datafiles/results/waterfall_plot.png" alt="Image 1" style="width:auto; height:400px; float:left; margin-right:10%">
   <img src="https://github.com/kirtan2605/KTH-EF2264-Operations-of-Space-Systems/blob/master/src/datafiles/results/numVisibleSats.png" alt="Image 2" style="width:auto; height:400px; float:left; margin-left:10%"">